animatedmax/docs-redis/installing.html.md

 <a id="syslog"></a>
 ## Configuring Syslog Output

-1. Select the **Syslog** tab to setup the details of your syslog draining.
+1. Select the **Syslog** tab.
-1. Add the Syslog address and Syslog port of your log management tool.
+1. Add the **syslog destination address**, **port** and **protocol** (TCP/UDP/RELP).
 The information required for these fields will be provided by your log management tool.

+    <br />The default syslog protocol for fresh deployments is TCP.
+If you are upgrading from Redis for PCF v1.5 and already have the syslog drain configured, the syslog drain will continue to use UDP as before.

 1. Click the **Save** button.